 This holiday drink is made from only two ingredients – lime sherbet and ginger ale.
 The sherbet gives the sparkling soda a creamy, cold consistency, and the bright color is sure to liven up any party.

 Christmas cookies are never in short supply in a Southern household.
 As a tasty addition to the traditional Christmas cookie assortment, some households make cookies using Orange Slice candies for a bit of nostalgic Southern flair.
 Many Southerners have fond childhood memories of eating orange slice candies around the holidays.
-This recipe for gumdrop cookies is sure to bring those memories to the surface.
+This recipe for gumdrop cookies is sure to recall those memories.

 Black eyed peas and greens

 Nothing else will do on a Mississippi New Year’s Day.
 This tradition is said to bring good luck for the rest of the year.
 Black eyed peas are simply salted and simmered with bacon fat.
-Greens can be cooked a number of ways, but add a ham hock for authentic Mississippi flair.
+Greens can be cooked a few ways but add a ham hock for authentic Mississippi flair.